Doorkee

 You have the right to request deletion of your personal data, subject to our legal obligations to retain certain records.
 When you request account deletion:

-• Your AI Concierge memory will be permanently erased (full GDPR-compliant data erasure);
+• Your AI Concierge memory is permanently erased;

 8.4.
 Right to Data Portability